Boneless Pork Roast Deluxe Dinner

 Sep 29, 2025

-The good news is that Cattleman’s always has boneless Pork Butts, which are already netted (tied) for your roasting convenience, so we recommend that one, since, as a sliced roast, you’ll not have to bother carving around a bone at the dinner table,
+We’ll begin with the pork roast.
+You can choose either a bone-in or boneless pork butt.
+The good news is that Cattleman’s always has boneless pork butts, which are already netted (tied) for your roasting convenience.
+We recommend that one because, as a sliced roast, you will not have to bother carving around a bone at the dinner table.

+We’ll pop that roast into the oven soon.
 In the meantime, remove any stem from your spaghetti squash, then cut your spaghetti squash in half lengthwise, from the stem to the blossom end, and scoop out all the seeds and stringy pith until you reach the rather solid pulp.

 Paint the interior with melted butter, then season it with salt and pepper.